-With traditional Web apps, this is only possible by implementing custom, proprietary APIs, which make you entirely dependent on the app provider.
-Also, for other app developers to access that data via the API, they usually have to register an application with the original provider, who can revoke this access at any point.
-However, with remoteStorage, and unhosted web apps in general, end users have ultimate control over which apps have access to their data.
+Traditional Web apps make this possible with custom, proprietary APIs, which are dependent on the app provider.
+Third party developers usually need to register an application with the original provider to access that data via the API, and this access can be revoked at any time. remoteStorage and unhosted web apps in general give end users ultimate control over which apps have access to their data.

-Data modules can contain as much or little functionality as necessary or desired, not just defining data formats and types, but also handling for example data validation, formatting, processing, transformation, encryption, indexing, and whatever else you may come up with.
+Data modules can contain as much or as little functionality as desired, from defining data formats and types to data validation, formatting, processing, transformation, encryption, indexing, and other use cases.